ArduPilot/ardupilot_wiki/copter/source/docs/loiter-mode.rst

    :ref:`compassmot <common-compass-setup-advanced_compassmot_compensation_for_interference_from_the_power_wires_escs_and_motors>`
    or purchasing a :ref:`GPS+compass module <common-installing-3dr-ublox-gps-compass-module>` normal resolves this.
-Other possibilities include bad compass offsets set during the :ref:`live calibration process <common-compass-calibration-in-mission-planner>` or incorrect compass orientation.
+Other possibilities include bad compass offsets set during the :ref:`compass calibration process <common-compass-calibration-in-mission-planner>`.
 #.
 The vehicle takes off in the wrong direction as soon as loiter is engaged.
 The cause is the same as #2 except that the compass error is greater than 90deg.
 Please try the suggestions above to resolve this.